-The first steps I took were to discuss my situation with work and university therefore I informed my line manager at the time and programme lead.
+I informed my line manager and programme lead.
 They were both very supportive in their response and reassured me they could be flexible in relation to time for supporting my Mum.
-Luckily the module that was currently being delivered at university was being done remotely via Zoom and each lecture was recorded therefore if I couldn't attend, I was able to catch up.
+Luckily the module that was currently being delivered at university was being done remotely and each lecture was recorded, therefore I was able to catch up.
 I was told I could apply for mitigating circumstances or step off the programme temporarily if I felt I was unable to continue with my studies.

 Unfortunately, my Mum was admitted to hospital shortly after, therefore I had to go off from work sooner than expected and she passed away that week.
 Two weeks following this my grandad also passed away.
 Life was extremely difficult.
 The programme lead worked with me on an individual level which took away the stress of the timetable to achieve the success in my modules.
-They continued to follow the university guidelines, but the support and communication made me feel less pressured.
+They continued to follow the university guidelines, but the support and communication made me feel less pressured."